 Be aware of the following changes to OS deployment:

 In the Create Task Sequence Wizard, a new task sequence type is available: Upgrade an operating system from upgrade package.
-It creates the steps to upgrade computers from Windows 7 or Windows 8.1 to Windows 10.
+It creates the steps to upgrade computers from an earlier version of Windows to Windows 10 or later.
 For more information, see Upgrade Windows to the latest version.

 Windows PE peer cache is now available when you deploy operating systems.
 Computers that run a task sequence to deploy an OS can use Windows PE peer cache to obtain content from a peer cache source, instead of downloading content from a distribution point.
 This behavior helps minimize WAN traffic in branch office scenarios where there's no local distribution point.
 For more information, see Prepare Windows PE peer cache to reduce WAN traffic.

 You can now view the state of Windows as a service in your environment.
-You can also create servicing plans to form deployment rings, and make sure that Windows 10 current branch computers are kept up to date when new builds are released.
-Additionally, you can view alerts when Windows 10 clients are near the end of support for their build.
+You can also create servicing plans to form deployment rings, and make sure that Windows 10 or later computers are kept up to date when new builds are released.
+Additionally, you can view alerts when Windows clients are near the end of support for their build.
 For more information, see Manage Windows as a service.

 Be aware of the following changes to application management: